MagnetSafety.org v. Consumer Product Safety Commission

 The Consumer Product Safety Commission is led by five presidentially appointed commissioners who may be removed from office only for neglect of duty or malfeasance.
 In September 2022, the CPSC established new rules that ban small, high-powered magnets, designed to reduce the risk of children swallowing these magnets.
 Several industry associations challenged these standards in the Tenth Circuit, arguing among other things that the CPSC’s leadership structure is unconstitutional because the president can remove the agency’s commissioners only for good cause, not at will.
 In August 2023, CAC filed an amicus brief in support of the CPSC.

-The industry challengers argue that under the Supreme Court’s 2020 decision in Seila Law LLC v.
+The industry challengers argued that under the Supreme Court’s 2020 decision in Seila Law LLC v.
 CFPB, all agency leaders who wield substantial executive power must be removable at will by the president.
-Our brief shows why this is wrong.
+Our brief showed why this is wrong.

-In short, the CPSC’s leadership structure is consistent with Supreme Court precedent, established practice, and the Constitution’s original meaning.
+In short, we argued that the CPSC’s leadership structure is consistent with Supreme Court precedent, established practice, and the Constitution’s original meaning.

 Case Timeline